Visiting Suomenlinna in Helsinki, Finland

 Suomenlinna is accessible via ferry, which leaves from Market Square in the centre of Helsinki.
 Ferries run at least once/hour (more in the high season).
 Here’s a map of the area around Suomenlinna.
 Tickets have to be purchased from a dispenser, and a single ticket is €2.70 or €5 for a round trip ticket that’s good for 12 hours.
 The ferry ride is about 10 minutes, and Suomenlinna is free to visit, although the various museums on the islands charge for admission.

 While in Helsinki I stayed at the Kongressikoti Hotel.
-The hotel is a five-minute walk from Senate Square and the Helsinki Cathedral.
-Helsinki can be an expensive city, and this was an exceptional budget accommodation option in the centre of Helsinki.
-I was provided with a complimentary stay at The Kongressikoti Hotel.
+This was an exceptional budget accommodation in the centre of Helsinki.
+I received a complimentary stay at The Kongressikoti Hotel.
 Of course if you’re not on a budget there are plenty of hotel options in Helsinki you can book.
 Thanks to the Kongressikoti Hotel for their support.